swimmingly/yodrew.github.io/_pages/hygiene.md

 This is the theory of hygiene as regards our subject.
 Let us see more precisely what it means in practice.

+[Editor's note: this chapter was getting long so I divided it in three: hygiene, darkroom retreat, psychology]

 &nbsp;

 [^1]: TC Fry, [*The Life Science Health System*](http://www.scribd.com/doc/225734352/The-Life-Science-Health-System-T-C-Fry), a paraphrase of original quote by Herbert Shelton in  [*Natural Hygiene: Man's Pristine Way of Life*](http://soilandhealth.org/wp-content/uploads/02/0201hyglibcat/020125shelton.pristine/020125ch8.htm)